Abhinai116/Atliq-Grands-Hospitality-Data-Analytics/README.md

 ➡DURN

 **Project Outcomes:-**
-This dashboard helped them to gain the insights about the revenue and occupancy and they made a decision of having dynamic pricing of their hotels and succesfully gained the profits by 15%.
+With this dashboard, the Revenue team of Atliq Grands was able to gain insights into their revenue trend.
+This could help in regaining their revenue and market share by 15% in the next month.